mabuchilab/NiceLib/docs/wrapping.rst

 Essentially, you have a handle or ID for some resource (a motor in our case), which gets passed as the first argument to a subset of the library's functions.
-It makes sense to treat these as the methods of some type of object. `NiceLib` allows you to define these types of objects via (suprise!) `NiceObjectDef`.
+It makes sense to treat these as the methods of some type of object. `NiceLib` allows you to define these types of objects via `NiceObjectDef`.

-A `NiceObjectDef` definition is mostly just a grouping of function signatures, with some optional type-scoped settings (`prefix`, `ret_wrap`, and `buf_len`).
+A `NiceObjectDef` definition is mostly just a grouping of function signatures, with some optional type-scoped settings (`prefix`, `ret`, and `buf_len`).
 The `NiceObjectDef` constructor also takes a few more optional parameters, which we'll describe below.
 When your `NiceLib` subclass's definition is processed by the metaclass, a sublass of `NiceObject` is created for each `NiceObjectDef` you created.
 These `NiceObject` subclasses can then be instantiated and used to invoke methods.

 So how does NiceLib attach a handle to each object instance?
 It uses the argument passed into the `NiceObject`'s constructor.
 This gets stored with the object, and is automatically passed as the